Chida14/Chida14/README.md

 ## 🚀 Featured Projects

 - [**Azure-Devops-CI-CD-A-simple-MicroSevices-App**](https://github.com/Chida14/Azure-Devops-CI-CD-A-simple-MicroSevices-App)
-  A sample project showcasing blue/green deployment strategies on Kubernetes using Helm and GitHub Actions.
+  A sample project showcasing deployment of a microservice application using Azure Devops (An end-to-end CI/CD)

 ---